Beast-Media/beast/README.md

 Beast is also capable of transcoding files if the codec is incompatible with the device playing the media.
 It can run on any linux system and supports docker.

+# Prerequisites

+You need to already have a media library managed by Sonarr or Radarr.
+This is required to index the library and load the required metadatas as Beast will curently not index the library by itself.

 # Building & Contributing

 For information on building and contributing to the codebase, see [CONTRIBUTING.md](https://github.com/loucass003/beast/blob/main/CONTRIBUTING.md).